Locally connected Smale spaces, pinched spectrum, and infra-nilmanifolds: Lower exponents

 Denote by $d$, $d_+$, and $d_-$ metrics associated with the log-scales $\ell$, $\ell_+$, and $\ell_-$, respectively.
 Denote by $B_*(r, x)$ the ball of radius $r$, with respect to the metric $d_*$, with center in $x$, where $*\in\{+, -\}$.

-\begin{theorem} There exists a number $\eta>0$ (called the \emph{entropy} of $(\X, f)$), and a family of Radon measures $\mu_+$ and $\mu_-$ on the stable and unstable leaves of $\X$ satisfying the following properties. \begin{enumerate} \item There exists a number $C>1$ such that
+\begin{theorem} Suppose that $(\X, f)$ is mixing.
+There exists a number $\eta>0$ (called the \emph{entropy} of $(\X, f)$), and a family of Radon measures $\mu_+$ and $\mu_-$ on the stable and unstable leaves of $\X$ satisfying the following properties. \begin{enumerate} \item There exists a number $C>1$ such that